-Advanced Civil Schooling (ACS) gives Army officers a chance to pursue advanced degrees acquisition or business-related disciplines at civilian universities on a full-time, fully funded basis.
+Advanced Civil Schooling (ACS) gives Army officers a chance to pursue advanced degrees in STEM, acquisition, or business-related disciplines at civilian universities on a full-time, fully funded basis.
 The U.S. Army Acquisition Support Center (USAASC) Army Director for Acquisition Career Management (DACM) Office fully funds board-selected officers enrolled in advanced education programs.
 The primary focus of education must be an acquisition relevant Master of Science in a Science, Technology, Engineering, and Math (STEM) field, Master of Business Administration (MBA), Master of Studies in Law (MSL), or a Master of Science in Systems Engineering Management.

 On this page you will find information to help you launch into a fully funded graduate degree program, stay connected while in the program, and ease your transition back into the workforce once you’ve completed your schooling.